finbourne/lusid-sdk-python-preview/sdk/docs/CounterpartiesApi.md

 # **list_counterparty_agreements**
 > ResourceListOfGetCounterpartyAgreementResponse list_counterparty_agreements(as_at=as_at)

-[EXPERIMENTAL] List the set of Counterparty Agreements
+[EXPERIMENTAL] ListCounterpartyAgreements: List the set of Counterparty Agreements

 List the set of Counterparty Agreements at the specified AsAt date/time